Danish004/uipnd/meme-generator/README.md

 - Debian: `sudo apt-get update && sudo apt-get install -y xpdf`
 - macOS: `brew install --cask pdftotext`

+For checking each function's argument type and providing assertions if needed, [beartype](https://pypi.org/project/beartype/) is used.

 ## Run

 To start the app navigate to `/src` and run `python3 app.py`.
 The frontend can be accessed at: http://127.0.0.1:5000/.